In part four of our Essay Series, we explain to structure your body paragraphs for a Band 6 result.

 Doing this every time will always ensure that you are producing a sustained argument.
 Remember, killer body paragraph structure is the secret-sauce of a Band 6 result!

-he HSC English Adv Trial Prep Course will get your essay writing levelled up ready to ace your HSC trial exams.
+Our Year 12 English Advanced Course will get your essay writing levelled up ready to ace your HSC trial exams.
 Learn more.